derivexyz/v1-core/docs/contracts/optionmarket.md

 #### Parameters:

-- `positionId`: addCollateral to this positionId
+- `positionId`: id of OptionToken to add collateral to

 - `amountCollateral`: the amount of collateral to be added